mercadopago/devsite-docs/guides/checkout-bricks/payment-brick/configure-payment-methods-other-payments-methods.en.md

 # Configure the integration with other payment methods

-To configure Payment Brick integration to receive payments with other payment methods you need to follow the steps below:
+To configure Payment Brick integration to receive payments with other payment methods you need to follow the steps below.
+If you have already integrated card payments, you can start the integration from **step 5**.

 1. [Create container](#bookmark_create_container)
 2. [Include and configure MercadoPago.js library](#bookmark_include_and_configure_mercadopago.js_library)